 Submit An Application

-Becoming an Extension Master Gardener volunteer begins with applying and being accepted into our local county program.
+Becoming an Extension Master Gardener volunteer begins with and interview and accepted application to our local county program.

-Upon acceptance into the program, the fee is $160, payable by check at the first class.
-A hard copy of the text book “Extension Gardener Handbook” is included in the fee.
+Upon acceptance into the program, the fee is $180, payable by check at the first class.
+A hard copy of the textbook “Extension Gardener Handbook” is included in the fee.

 Complete Initial Volunteer Training

 Extension Master Gardener initial training prepares you to be a Master Gardener volunteer.
 The course introduces a wide range of horticultural topics, with a focus on finding research-based information and sharing the science behind sustainable gardening practices.
 Initial training includes:

 - Minimum of 50 hours of instruction plus homework.

 - Taught by Extension staff and local experts

-- Topics include, but not limited to, soils and plant nutrients, turf, insects, diseases, Integrated Pest Management, food production, herbaceous, woody and native plants, wildlife, landscape design and more.
+- Topics include, but are not limited to, soils and plant nutrients, turf, insects, diseases, Integrated Pest Management, food production, herbaceous, woody and native plants, wildlife, landscape design, and more.